4hWuD6paOpK6kUYH4/DRT/README.md

 The tool operates in a 4-phase, iterative workflow, managed via a Google Sheet acting as a control hub.
 This phased approach is designed to handle potentially long-running tasks within Google Apps Script execution time limits by breaking down the process, saving state between steps, and allowing for automated continuation.

+## Development Team

+Designed and Developed by Simon

 ## Key Features

 * **Automated 4-Phase Workflow:** From file processing to final report generation, the tool automates a sophisticated research pipeline.